- 6 weeks at CICD. Training, both practical and theoretical.

 - Building up stamina, physical strength and courage for being an activist with the poor.

-Second period: To India as a Climate Activist.
+Second period: Volunteer in India as a Climate Activist.

 This period will be spent working closely together with communities around environmental projects in India.
 The concrete tasks will depend on the time of year and the specific needs at Humana People to People's projects.
-The concrete agreement about the project will be made before your team starts, and detailed plans for the project period will be made during the first 6 weeks training.
+The concrete agreement about the projects and which tasks your team will have, is normally made in the beginning of the training.

 Here are some examples of Climate Activist tasks :